charlax/python-education/learning-python/02-the-language.md

 ## Mutability, identity, conversion, representation

+❓ Questions to ask orally:

+- What are mutable and immutable types in Python?
+- What is the difference between equality and identity?
+- How do you convert between types?
+- How do you display the value of a name?

 Most types are immutable. `list`, `set` and `dict` are mutable.

 - `id(obj)` returns the object's memory address